Statistics and research release

 Limitations

-As with any screening instrument, there are a number of caveats that need to be considered when interpreting the problem gambling estimates that we publish, such as no screen for problem gambling is perfect.
+As with any screening instrument, there are a number of caveats that need to be considered when interpreting estimates from the PGSI or any of the other screening instruments listed here.

-Estimates of problem gambling measured by either the DSM-IV or the PGSI should not be combined with PGSI low risk and moderate risk estimates to create an overall ‘at-risk’ figure.
-This is because these groups are not mutually exclusive (e.g. an individual could be classified as a problem gambler according to the DSM-IV and a moderate risk gambler according to PGSI and would therefore be counted twice in a combined ‘risk’ figure).
+Where estimates of people experiencing problem gambling have been measured by either the DSM-IV or the PGSI, these should not be combined with PGSI categories 1 to 2 or 3 to 7 to create an overall ‘at-risk’ figure.
+This is because these groups are not mutually exclusive (for example an individual could be classified as experiencing problem gambling according to the DSM-IV and subject to moderate risk gambling according to PGSI and would therefore be counted twice in a combined ‘risk’ figure).

-The term ‘at-risk’ can imply that people who are classified as low or moderate risk gamblers on the PGSI are not experiencing harm now but will do in the future when in fact they are showing some signs of problematic behaviour now but remain below the threshold for ‘problem’ gambling.
+The term ‘at-risk’ can imply that people who have a PGSI score of 1 to 2 or 3 to 7 (representing low or moderate risk gambling) are not experiencing harm now but will do in the future when in fact they are showing some signs of problematic behaviour now but remain below the threshold for ‘problem’ gambling.

-The term ‘at-risk’ can also imply that people who are classified as low or moderate risk gamblers on the PGSI will progress up the scale to a ‘problem gambler’ however evidence from existing longitudinal studies (such as the Quinte Longitudinal Study of Gambling and Problem Gambling (opens in new tab) and the New Zealand National Gambling Study (opens in new tab)) suggests that some do and some don’t.
+The term ‘at-risk’ can also imply that people who have a PGSI score of 1 to 2 or 3 to 7 (representing low or moderate risk gambling) will progress up the scale to a PGSI score of 8 or more and will experience problem gambling.
+However evidence from existing longitudinal studies (such as the Quinte Longitudinal Study of Gambling and Problem Gambling (opens in new tab) (PDF) and the New Zealand National Gambling Study (opens in new tab)) suggests that some do and some do not.

 Data and downloads